sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 ### TODO: list difference from API? comparison table?

+(difference is that the SDK covers the extraction endpoints and classification endpoints, but if you want to configure extractions, you've got to use the API)

 ## Extraction parameters

 You can configure the following parameters for extraction: TODO: better way to show these options than the internal definitions...?